albop/dbe_archive/session_6/index.md

 (jean-pierre eymeoud, paul vertier)
   - [link](https://spire.sciencespo.fr/hdl:/2441/3k0m7r593p8gs9njjtpupmlknu/resources/wp-78-eymeoud-vertier.pdf)
   - are women discriminated against in local elections?
-- Result: yes, they get 1.5% less votes by right-wing voters
+- <!-- .element class="fragment" -->Result: yes, they get 1.5% less votes by right-wing voters
-- How can we be so sure that no other explanation is true?
+- <!-- .element class="fragment" -->How can we be so sure that no other explanation is true?

 ---